What actually slows people down in HYROX? A look at the splits from singles finishers at HYROX Bengaluru 2026 (Season 8)

 | 16 | Wall Balls | 6:54 | 13:50 | 2.00× |

-More than half of the hour-long gap is manufactured in the final third of the race.
-That single fact reframes the format: HYROX is not won by who is fastest when fresh, it is won by who slows down least when it counts.
+More than half of the hour-long gap is in the final third of the race.
+So HYROX is not won by who is fastest when fresh, but who slows down least towards the end.

 Run 8, the final kilometre, is the 3rd biggest differentiator in the men’s field.
 Reading the eight runs side by side shows the gap opening up over the race: